Benz-19/myExpense/README.md

 3. **Configure Database Connection**:

-   * Update the database configuration file (e.g., `config.php`) with your Railway database credentials.
+   * Update the database configuration file (e.g., `DB.php`) with your Railway database credentials.

 4. **Run the Application**: